-Pressure Cooker Vegan Barbacoa Recipe made with veggies like portobello mushrooms, mini sweet peppers and red onions.
-This is a hearty jackfruit barbacoa recipe that can be served with rice, as lettuce cups or in an enchilada recipe.
-The barbacoa sauce is made using only 3 ingredients.
+3 Ingredient Pressure Cooker Vegan Barbacoa Recipe made with veggies is a hearty jackfruit barbacoa recipe that vegans will love.
+Serve it with rice, as lettuce cups or in an enchilada recipe.

 This is my first attempt at making a vegan barbacoa recipe and I have to say that it turned out to be so delicious!